-The COVID-19 pandemic created many challenges throughout the program year.
-Classrooms closed and services were offered virtually with limited inperson interaction to prevent the spread of the pandemic.
+The COVID-19 pandemic continued to present many challenges throughout the program year.
+Classrooms closed and services were offered virtually with limited in-person interaction as a result of child and staff illness and staff shortages.
 The result of virtual programming, remote office staff, and overall staffing shortages/vacancies was that many of the usual supplies and consumables did not need ordered and a funding balance remained at the end of the program year.
-The surplus funds not requested from the funding agency were approved for carryover into the 2021-2022 program year.
+The surplus funds not requested from the funding agency were approved for carryover into the 2022-2023 program year.

-The following tables and charts detail the funding allocation, proposed budget, and actual expenditures for the Drake University HS/EHS grant for the 2020-2021 program year.
+The following tables and charts detail the funding allocation, proposed budget, and actual expenditures for the Drake University HS/EHS grant for the 2021-2022 program year.

-2020-2021 Drake University Head Start Funding Allocation
+2021-2022 Drake University Head Start Funding Allocation

-Head Start Programming \$7,708,954
+Head Start Programming \$8,356,479

 Head Start Training \$77,587

-Early Head Start Programming \$1,619,800
+Early Head Start Programming \$1,691,265

 Early Head Start Training \$35,204

-COVID-19 - CARES Act \$783,896
+Carryover COVID-19- CARES Act \$491,389

-Total Funding Award \$10,225,441
+Total Funding Award \$10,651,924

-Includes \$2,082,465 in Head Start funds for contractual Delegate programming.

-Includes \$11,448 training funds for contractual Delegate training.
+Includes \$2,351,459 in Head Start funds for contractual Delegate programming.
+Includes \$11,448 training funds for contractual Delegate training. includes \$243,588 in COVID Cares Act Carryover funds for Delegate playgrounds.